YahiaElTai/ms-commerce/docs/TERRAFORM_OVERVIEW.md

 # Terraform Overview

-This repository contains a Terraform project for managing infrastructure provisioning on Google Cloud Platform (GCP).
+This project uses Terraform for managing infrastructure provisioning on Google Cloud Platform (GCP).
 The infrastructure is designed to support two distinct environments: `gcp-staging-eu` and `gcp-production-eu`.
 Each environment is deployed within a dedicated GCP project to ensure separation of concerns and promote best practices for managing infrastructure.

 ## Remote State Management